Amazon IoT identity-based policy examples - Amazon IoT Core

 • Apply least-privilege permissions – When you set permissions with IAM policies, grant only the permissions required to perform a task.
 You do this by defining the actions that can be taken on specific resources under specific conditions, also known as least-privilege permissions.
 For more information about using IAM to apply permissions, see Policies and permissions in IAM in the IAM User Guide.

 • Use conditions in IAM policies to further restrict access – You can add a condition to your policies to limit access to actions and resources.
 For example, you can write a policy condition to specify that all requests must be sent using SSL.
-You can also use conditions to grant access to service actions if they are used through a specific Amazon Web Service, such as Amazon CloudFormation.
+You can also use conditions to grant access to service actions if they are used through a specific Amazon Web Services service, such as Amazon CloudFormation.
 For more information, see IAM JSON policy elements: Condition in the IAM User Guide.

 • Use IAM Access Analyzer to validate your IAM policies to ensure secure and functional permissions – IAM Access Analyzer validates new and existing policies so that the policies adhere to the IAM policy language (JSON) and IAM best practices.
 IAM Access Analyzer provides more than 100 policy checks and actionable recommendations to help you author secure and functional policies.
-For more information, see IAM Access Analyzer policy validation in the IAM User Guide.
+For more information, see Validate policies with IAM Access Analyzer in the IAM User Guide.

 For more information about best practices in IAM, see Security best practices in IAM in the IAM User Guide.